 American history is rife with examples of bad policy ideas capturing the public imagination.
 Prohibition is the poster child for this malady.
-Today marks the seventy-third anniversary of a House vote on one hare-brained foreign policy idea—the Ludlow Amendment.
+Today marks the anniversary of a House vote on one hare-brained foreign policy idea—the Ludlow Amendment.

 Never heard of the Ludlow Amendment?
 It was a bill to amend the U.S. Constitution to require a national referendum to confirm any congressional declaration of war.
 No referendum would be necessary, however, if the United States had already been attacked.

 Rep. Louis Ludlow (D-IN) proposed the bill in 1935, but the idea had been around for two decades.
 The Democratic and Progressive parties both made it a plank in their 1924 campaign platforms.

 The Ludlow Amendment resonated with the public.
 The Gallup Poll, then in its infancy, found that three-quarters of Americans supported it.
 Part of the appeal was its populist premise: those who have to fight and possibly die in war should have a direct say in whether a war should be fought at all.

 The amendment’s popularity also reflected the public’s isolationist mood.
 Americans saw storm clouds gathering in Europe and wanted no part of another world war.
 Supporters believed that Ludlow’s amendment would, as he put it, do more to “keep American boys out of slaughter pens in foreign countries than any other measure that could be passed.”